-The Diabetes Program is designed to promote compliance with diabetic care and raise awareness of the effects of poorly controlled diabetes.
+The diabetes program is designed to promote compliance with diabetic care and to raise awareness of the effects of poorly controlled diabetes.
 Appropriate and timely screening and treatment can significantly reduce the long-term complications of diabetes.
-We continue to educate and encourage members to participate in routine screenings (i.e. blood sugar and cholesterol, eye exams, etc) in the management of their diabetes.
+We continue to educate and encourage members to participate in recommended tests (e.g., blood sugar and cholesterol, eye exams, etc.) to monitor their diabetes.

-The Palliative Care Program is designed for customers with end stage illness who are not ready to enter hospice.
-The program has a dedicated case manager to interact with enrollees, their families and their health care providers to assist members in achieving goals during a difficult time.
+The palliative care program is designed for members with an end-stage illness who are not ready to enter hospice.
+The program has a dedicated case manager to interact with members, their families, and their health care providers to assist members in achieving their goals during a difficult time.

-The case management and utilization management team work collaboratively to improve care for transplant candidates.
-Targeting providers from Centers of Excellence, for increased interaction, and early identification of potential candidates has resulted in increased member satisfaction and increased cost savings, with quality care.
+The case management and utilization management teams work collaboratively to improve care for transplant candidates.
+Targeting providers from Centers of Excellence for increased interaction and early identification of potential candidates has resulted in increased member satisfaction and quality care.

-Our HIV/AIDS Case Management program goal is to promote adequate and timely care, management of comorbid conditions, and adherence with medications/treatment plan, as well as addressing high-risk behaviors to prevent the spread of infection.
-Linkage with proper care, support services and home care promote improved outcomes.
-Analysis of annual QARR measures for Medicaid comprehensive care include:
+Our HIV/AIDS case management program goal is to promote adequate and timely care, management of comorbid conditions, and adherence with medications and treatment plans, as well as addressing high-risk behaviors to prevent the spread of infection.
+Linkage with proper care, support services, and home care promote improved outcomes.

 Obstructive Sleep Apnea

 Sleep apnea is a chronic condition that requires long-term management.
-Lifestyle changes such as weight loss and elimination of alcohol before bedtime may decrease the severity of the apnea, other treatments such as oral appliances, surgery, and breathing devices (CPAP, BiPAP etc.) may be required to effectively manage the disorder.
-Positive Airway Pressure (PAP) Therapy often is the best treatment for moderate to severe obstructive sleep apnea.
+Lifestyle changes such as weight loss and elimination of alcohol before bedtime may decrease the severity of the apnea.
+Positive airway pressure (PAP) therapy often is the best treatment for moderate to severe obstructive sleep apnea.
+Other treatments such as oral appliances, surgery, and breathing devices (CPAP, BiPAP, etc.) may be required to effectively manage the disorder.

-The Sleep Apnea Health Management Program is designed to address ‘new starts’ for Members beginning CPAP as a recommendation from their Provider in collaboration with a Durable Medical Equipment vendor.
-This program provides telephonic outreach by Respiratory Therapists (RT) to assist patients with adapting to their therapy while achieving the maximum therapeutic benefits of the prescribed treatment.
+This program provides telephonic outreach by respiratory therapists to assist members in adapting to their therapy while achieving the maximum therapeutic benefits of the prescribed treatment.

 Preventive health is a key component to keeping our members healthy.
-Recommended screenings, immunizations and other assessments are outlined in the Preventive Health Guidelines posted on the provider and member websites.
-Members and providers are also educated on preventive health requirements through various methods such as newsletters, websites, fax, phone calls and mailings.
-Below are a couple examples or preventive health measures and rates.
+Recommended screenings, immunizations, and other assessments are outlined in the preventive health guidelines posted on provider and member websites.
+Members and providers are also educated on preventive health requirements through various methods such as newsletters, websites, fax, phone calls, and mailings.

 Women’s Preventive Health

-We educate parents on the importance of making sure their children receive doctor visits for age appropriate well care to include recommended well child and adolescent visits, screenings and vaccinations.
+The child and adolescent preventive health program educates parents on the importance of making sure their children receive age-appropriate well care, including recommended well child and adolescent visits, screenings, and vaccinations.